Fire tactic: offensive vs. defensive fire attack

-I can't tell you how often I have heard the fire service parrots speak the phrase, "We are an aggressive interior firefighting department."
+I can't tell you how often I have heard, "We are an aggressive interior firefighting department."
 Does this mean they are unable to make any other decision when faced with a fire?

 I will try my best to err on the side of safety and make sure that the number one priority on the fire scene — my guys and ladies — are not placed in a situation where common sense is traded for tradition.
 Our corporate culture must be the concept that no property is worth a firefighter's life.
 We should also not be in a situation of potentially trading the lives of firefighters for the lives of victims who may not be savable.

 When the goal is to extinguish a fire, the incident commander must decide on an offensive, a marginal (or transitional) or defensive fire attack.

 The operation must first begin with size-up to enable the incident commander to decide which mode to operate in — offensive or defensive.
 A marginal or transitional attack is used to focus tactics on saving lives.
 In a transitional attack, hose lines are used to protect crews for rescue support, not for fire extinguishment.
 The purpose is to accomplish a known rescue and get out, which may force a change in the two-in-two-out thinking mentality.

 It's important to note that OSHA's two-in, two-out regulation requires that prior to a team entering an IDLH environment, there must be a two-person initial rapid intervention team on the exterior of the hazard zone.
 The only time this rule may be set aside is if there is a reasonable confirmation of a live victim that can be saved if a crew immediately enters the IDLH without an exterior rescue crew.

 The defensive mode is chosen to isolate or stabilize and incident to ensure it does not get any worse.
 This may mean sacrificing the building on fire to save others that are not involved.